awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/lambda/README.md

 # TypeScript environment for Amazon Lambda examples
 Environment for AWS SDK for JavaScript (v3) Amazon Lambda tutorial.

+The preview version of the SDK is available [here](https://github.com/aws/aws-sdk-js-v3).

-For more information, see the [AWS documentation for this tutorial](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/using-lambda-functions.html).
+For more information about these examples, see the [AWS documentation for this tutorial](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/using-lambda-functions.html) (release pending).

 AWS Lambda lets you run code without provisioning or managing servers.
 You pay only for the compute time you consume.